 - Any artist found in violation of this will no longer be permitted to paint.
 Any outstanding fees will be withheld and their assigned wall may be repainted.

 - Artists must meet all deadlines as determined by VMF. (e.g. final draft, paint order, etc).

 All mural artists are paid.
 Fee is based on project scope and artist experience.
 VMF will provide all paint and supplies in addition to the artist fee.

-2018 Artist Submissions coming soon!
+2018 Artist Submissions are closed!